 Nature & wildlife

-From the towering river red gum forests and winding waterways to the iconic Mungo National Park, the Murray region is an enthralling mix of pristine natural environments and abundant wildlife.
+From the towering river red gum forests of the Barmah National Park to the iconic Mungo National Park, the Murray region is an enthralling mix of pristine natural environments and abundant wildlife.
 Reconnect with nature and feel the spirit of the world's most ancient continent as you walk, ride, drive or paddle your way through changing landscapes.

 A changing landscape